 The key to good classroom management is in the relationships you build with your students and the relationships they build with each other.
 It's important to build a classroom community to help to motivate all of your students to make positive choices.
-Using a whole-class reward behavior incentive, like a build-a-reward chart, is a great way to encourage your kindergarten students to work together toward a common goal.
+Using a whole class reward system with behavior incentives, like a build-a-reward chart, is a great way to encourage your kindergarten students to work together toward a common goal.

 What is a Build-a-Reward Chart?

-A Build-a-Reward chart is a visual way to motivate your entire class to make positive behavior choices.
+A Build-a-Reward chart is a whole class reward system with a visual way to motivate your entire class to make positive behavior choices.
 Set a behavior goal and choose a reward.
 Then each time you catch your students meeting the behavior goal, they earn a piece of their reward chart (kind of like a puzzle).
 When the chart is complete, the class earns a reward.

 Kindergarten students benefit from the use of visuals throughout the classroom.
 When reinforcing positive behaviors, why not use fun visuals to support all your learners?
 The visuals provide a great reminder to show students what their goal is and how many more pieces they need to earn to get to their reward.
 These build-a-reward charts are a fun and engaging way to motivate your entire class to make positive behavior choices.